NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 1. Does it require or allow each zone to have its own exhaust fan? its own pressure setpoint?
 Or this only applies to a control zone for an air loop?
 I saw more common for office buildings is to use a central relief fan to control air pressure in the building.

-2. Would the naming AirflowNetwork:ZoneControl:PressureStat make more sense?
+2. Would the naming ZoneControl:PressureStat make more sense?
 As this only applies to AFN.

 3. For leaky buildings, sometimes the only way to control pressure is to increase OA flow rate.